theWinterDojer/SpecStream/README.md

 ## Troubleshooting

-- **Verify you're on your Spectrum home network** (not VPN or mobile hotspot)
+- **If automatic authentication fails** on your home network, try restarting your router
+- **If manual login doesn't appear** when off-network, ensure you have a stable internet connection
+- **For login issues**, verify your Spectrum username and password are correct
-- **Disable any VPN services** that might interfere with network detection
+- **VPN services** may interfere with automatic authentication on home network
-- **Restart your router** if you're certain you're on Spectrum network but still experiencing issues

 ## Support